GlenDC/tsg/README.md

 let files = tsg.page("foo.bar.*");          // all files in pages/foo/bar directory
 let more_files = tsg.page("foo.bar.**");    // all files in pages/foo/bar directory, recursive

-// Return a Primitive value of the metadata on the given path (any valid _yaml_ value). let title = tsg.meta("title");  // return "title" metadata property of the foo
+// Return the most specific metadata property from the parent which included it. let title = tsg.meta("title");  // return "title" metadata property of the foo
 ```